Georgia to Maine Moving Guide

 ---|---|---|

-- Maine, on the other hand, is often described as leaning Democratic with a strong independent streak
+- Maine, on the other hand, is often described as leaning Democratic statewide with an independent streak, where split electoral votes are common in the more conservative 2nd district, and ranked-choice voting encourages ticket-splitting.

-- Georgia's residents' religious practices can be generally categorized as highly religious and predominantly Protestant
+- Georgia's residents' religious practices can be generally categorized as demonstrating higher religious participation, with a large evangelical Protestant and Baptist presence, as well as growing religious diversity in metro areas.

 How Much Do Georgia to Maine Movers Cost?